MTGSDK/mediation-ios/README.md

 }
 ```

-## Adapter Version
+##Adapter Version
- You can see the adapter version number in IronSourceAdapterHelper.h and MintegralAdapterVersion.h
+ you can see the adapter version number in IronSourceAdapterHelper.h and MintegralAdapterVersion.h

 ## ChangeLog
 Version | ChangeLog | Date
 ------|-----------|------
+2.0.0 |Based on MTGSDK version 6.6.0, Ironsource SDK version 7.0.0,Support MTGSDK placementid | 2020.09.17
 1.0.0	|Mediation ironsource |

-​